Appointment of Mentors

 Although candidates are very strongly encouraged to employ self-direction, they should be able to communicate with you on an ‘as needed’ basis.
 You are requested to make answers available as soon as possible after receiving queries.

 In practical terms, this means providing an e-mail address for correspondence, and in addition, you should provide an address where you can receive postal mail.
 It is up to you whether you choose to be available to your students by fax and/or telephone, but the use of some telephone contact is strongly encouraged.
 In most cases, this will be facilitated by simply arranging a time at which the student may call you.
 Even if you allow students to contact you by fax or telephone, you are under no obligation to return communications by the same means.
-Should you choose to call or fax the student, the University will not offer compensation or reimbursement of costs involved.
+Should you choose to call or fax the student, the Western Orthodox Academy will not offer compensation or reimbursement of costs involved.
 Likewise, you should not accept collect calls from students, or collect mail in any form, unless you are happy to bear those costs personally.

-Some students may tend to contact you fairly often; if a student telephones or emails frequently and at length, please notify the University of a) type of enquiries; and b) general level of progress.
+Some students may tend to contact you fairly often; if a student telephones or emails frequently and at length, please notify the Western Orthodox Academy of a) type of enquiries; and b) general level of progress.
 Also include any other information that may be important.
 In such cases the student may possibly be wrongly placed on the programme.
 Also, most lengthy issues are best discussed by mail or e-mail in order for all parties to get the full picture.

 Receiving, commenting on and collating academic work